8 Portfolio Tips That Helped 8,000 Graduates Land Jobs

 Having great work is the most important part of a successful portfolio.
 Knowing how to present that work is just as crucial.

-Miami Ad School Co-Founder, Pippa Seichrist’s, portfolio tips have helped kick-start thousands of creative careers.
+Miami Ad School Co-Founder, Pippa Seichrist, has 8 portfolio tips that have helped kick-start thousands of creative careers.

 Impressive and surprising creative work is the most important part of a portfolio.
 But even the best creative work needs to be presented the right way if it’s going to captivate your audience.
 Here are the portfolio tips I give Miami Ad School students to make sure their “books” are helping them get the creative job of their dreams.